 ABOUT THE AUTHOR

-Cloud later completed a Masters Degree in German Linguistics and Literature at California State University in Fullerton, and is fluent in that language.
+Returning to the States, Cloud married and completed a Master’s Degree in German Linguistics and Literature at California State University at Fullerton.

 He began writing his first novel, Brandenburg: A Story of Berlin, at the age of Eighty, bringing together his impressions gained over a lifetime of teaching and interacting with many nationalities and cultures – most especially with German and Jewish people.

 He has attempted to provide an account of life in Germany as told from the German perspective, as compared to the many books about that era told from an Allied point of view so we can have a better understanding of the events that ultimately led up to the tragedy of the Holocaust and a ruinous war.